pohpingai/AI-journey/ai-cartoon-video/README.md

 I learned that **creating the character is the backbone of the project**.
 If the character is not right from the beginning, it becomes much harder to maintain consistency across the different scenes.

 Creating a good picture is only the first step.
-Adding natural movement, expression and personality to the character is another important skill.
+Adding natural movement, expression and personality to the character requires another set of skills.

-I hope to learn how to create more character movements and make my future animations feel more natural and lively.
+In future projects, I hope to learn how to create more character movements and make my animations feel more natural and lively.

 ## 🛠️ Tool Used